awesome-panel/awesome-panel/docs/guides/awesome-panel-extensions-guide/index.rst

 from an existing layout, pane or widget.
 Please note that the extension created is often a widget even though its created by inheriting from a layout or pane.
 Inheritance Extensions are a bit more difficult to develop than View extensions because you need to be a bit more carefull when you inherit.
 See the detailed guides for more info.

 - An important sub category of Inheritence Extensions is called **HTML Extensions**.
 You create these when you inherit from the `HTML` pane.
 You can use HTML, CSS and/ or JS to create amazing extensions to Panel.
 Often the resulting extension works as a widget and not as a pane.
 The **HTML extensions** cannot communicate from the browser (Javascript) back to the server (Python).
 The extension developed is often a widget and not a pane.
+UPDATE: PANE (INCLUDING HTML) INHERITANCE DOES NOT WORK.
+SEE https://github.com/holoviz/panel/issues/1483

 - Another important sub category of inheritence extensions is called **Layout Extensions**.
 These extensions are created by inheriting from a Layout and filling it with panes, layouts and widgets.
 The extension developed is often a widget and not a layout.